-There’s nothing better than capping off your summer with a good old-fashioned boating weekend this Labor Day.
-As you head out for a day of fun, family and friendship this holiday weekend, there are a few things to keep in mind.
-The combination of beautiful late-summer weather, a major national holiday and countless Americans off from work and you get one of the busiest boating weekends of the year.
-Be sure to follow these tips in order to keep things safe and fun this holiday weekend:
+There’s nothing better than capping off your summer with a good old-fashioned boating weekend like Labor Day.
+Before you head out on the water, there are a few things to keep in mind.
+It’s one of the busiest boating weekends of the year so be sure to follow these tips in order to keep things safe and fun.

 Navigating Busy Waterways

-Because many waterways will be more crowded than normal this Labor Day, it’s important to consider the time of day to launch and cruise.
+Because many waterways will be more crowded, it’s important to consider the time of day to launch and cruise.